Library Services for Online Students

 Search for articles and other resources on your topic in the library databases listed below.
 When accessing any of these resources remotely, you’ll be prompted to login with your Pipeline username and password.
 View a full list of library databases here.

-- Academic Search Complete: a great place to start, Academic Search Premier provides full text and Provides abstracts for articles from nearly 13,200 periodicals (journals, magazines, and newspapers) in all subject areas, and full text articles from nearly 8,750 periodicals, including more than 7,550 peer-reviewed journals.
+- Academic Search Premier: a great place to start, Academic Search Premier provides full text and Provides abstracts for articles from nearly 13,200 periodicals (journals, magazines, and newspapers) in all subject areas, and full text articles from nearly 8,750 periodicals, including more than 7,550 peer-reviewed journals.
 Searchable cited references are provided for more than 1,400 journals.
 Full text PDF content dates back as far as 1887.

 - JSTOR: this database contains full text of hundreds of scholarly journals.
 The journals are available in full text from the first volume up until five years ago.
 Useful for literary criticism and history.